Vancouver Art Gallery

 The Vancouver Art Gallery (VAG) is an art museum in Vancouver, British Columbia, Canada.
 The museum occupies a 15,300 m2 adjacent to Robson Square in downtown Vancouver, making it the largest art museum in Western Canada by building size.
-Designed by Francis Rattenbury, the building the museum presently occupies was originally opened as a provincial courthouse, before it was re-purposed for museum use in the early 1980s.
-The building was designated as the Former Vancouver Law Courts National Historic Site of Canada in 1980.
+Designed by Francis Rattenbury, the building that the museum occupies was originally opened as a provincial courthouse, before it was re-purposed for museum use in the early 1980s.
+The building was designated the Former Vancouver Law Courts National Historic Site of Canada in 1980.

-The museum was opened to the public in 1931 in a building designed by architectural firm Sharp and Johnston.
-The museum expanded its first building once in 1950, before plans were undertaken to move the institution to the former provincial courthouse building.
-The museum was relocated to the provincial courthouse in 1983.
-Plans were undertaken by the museum in the late 2000s and 2010s to relocate the institution to a new facility in Larwill Park.
+The museum first opened its doors to the public in 1931, housed within a structure crafted by the architectural firm Sharp and Johnston.
+In 1950, the museum underwent its initial expansion within this original building.
+Later, the institution embarked on a transition to the former provincial courthouse premises, with the relocation being completed in 1983.
+Subsequently, in the late 2000s and 2010s, the museum initiated plans for a further relocation to a new facility situated in Larwill Park.

-The Vancouver Art Gallery's permanent collection serves as a repository of art for the Lower Mainland region, and has approximately 12,000 works by artists from Canada, and around the world.
-In addition to exhibiting works from its collection, the museum has also organized and hosted a number of travelling arts exhibitions.
+The Gallery's permanent collection serves as a repository of art for the Lower Mainland region, and has approximately 12,000 works by artists from Canada, and around the world.
+As of 2020, the museum holds seasonal exhibitions as well as hosts travelling exhibitions.